 - Employer branding: Customizable career site, campaign pages, lead pages, and application forms.

 - Mobile app: On-the-go access to manage jobs, add notes, communicate with candidates, submit ratings, and more.

 Teamtailor has partnered with several job boards, social media sites/apps, onboarding tools, HRISs, candidate assessment tools, and more so users are able to quickly connect their Teamtailor instance with products already in their HR tech stack.
 Some familiar names include LinkedIn, DocuSign, Bamboo HR, Gusto, Checkr, and HackerRank.

-Teamtailor’s pricing starts at £2750 for companies with 1-25 employees.
+Teamtailor’s pricing starts at £2750 for companies with 1-25 employees, which is about par for the course as far as applicant tracking system pricing for smaller businesses goes.
 This includes unlimited job postings, candidates and user access to the system.
 You can get in touch with Teamtailor’s sales team to get an estimate according to your business size and needs.